taada33/Movie-Selector/README.md

 # Movie-Selector

+This application allows users to search for movies and retrieve overviews, reviews, and trailers to inform the user's decision on what movie to watch.
-This project was created by group of students to improve the knowledge as result of the learned topics covered in practice.
+This project was created by group of students to improve their knowledge as a result of the learned topics covered in class.

 User story: